MoonWolf63/Project-Alpha/readme.md

 Added embeds on each command for style

+##Updates (V.0.6) 1.4.21

+Added a bank system

+Added !with

+Added !dep

+Added embeds to all the commands for style.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.